timilsinamohan/content-based-recommendation/README.md

 # Content-Based Movie Recommender System

 This repository contains a content-based movie recommender system that leverages movie metadata from TMDB.
-The system is built with a focus on simplicity and ease-of-use, featuring a Streamlit front end and a model developed using a Jupyter Notebook.
+The system is built with a focus on simplicity and ease-of-use, featuring a Streamlit front end and a model developed using a Jupyter Notebook and deployed in Render.
+The idea is inspired from the following source: https://tinyurl.com/5frvjyru

 ## Data Source